Ihavecreativeideas/marketpace-fuckitup/DEPLOYMENT_READY.md

 ### Option 2: New Vercel Project
 1. Create new Vercel project from this Replit
 2. Set project name to whatever you prefer
-3. Add domain `marketplace.shop` in settings
+3. Add domain `MarketPace.shop` in settings
 4. Set all environment variables
 5. Deploy